Heat transport of the kagom\'{e} Heisenberg quantum spin liquid candidate YCu$_3$(OH)$_{6.5}$Br$_{2.5}$: localized magnetic excitations and spin gap

 In this letter, low-temperature thermal conductivity ($\kappa$) measurements were performed on three single crystals of YCOB down to 70 mK.
-We firmly conclude that there is no residual linear term in the $T\rightarrow$ 0 extrapolation of the $\kappa/T$ curve ($\kappa_0/T$), i.e. there are no itinerant spin excitations in the ground state.
-On the other hand, a clear deviation off standard phononic power-law $\kappa/T$ curve is observed at a quite low temperature $T$*, implying that phonon-spin scattering persists down to mK range.
+We firmly conclude that there is no residual linear term in the $T\rightarrow$ 0 extrapolation of the $\kappa/T$ curve ($\kappa_0/T$), i.e. there are no gapless fermionic excitations, which for example, are expected to emerge from a spinon Fermi surface.
+On the other hand, a clear deviation off a standard phononic power-law $\kappa/T$ curve is observed at a quite low temperature $T$*, implying that phonon-spin scattering persists down to mK range.
 Additionally, a clear magnetic field dependence of $\kappa$ is uncovered, revealing the field impact on the spin excitation spectrum of YCOB.
-Our analysis yields a spin gap $\Delta/k_b \approx 1.4$~K at zero magnetic field, which strongly reduces upon application of large magnetic fields.
+Our analysis yields a spin gap $\Delta/k_B \approx 1.4$~K at zero magnetic field, which reduces upon application of large magnetic fields.

 Single crystals of YCOB were grown by the hydrothermal technique~\cite{ChenXH}, followed by a recrystallization process to improve the crystal quality \cite{LiYS}.
-Three samples of roughly rectangular shape of 1.8$\times$0.24$\times$0.18 (Sample\#1), 0.85$\times$0.21$\times$0.053 (Sample\#2), and 2.2$\times$0.32$\times$0.24 (Sample\#3) were used for the heat transport measurements.
+Three samples of roughly rectangular shape of 1.8$\times$0.24$\times$0.18 (Sample\#1), 0.85$\times$0.21$\times$0.053 (Sample\#2), and 2.2$\times$0.32$\times$0.24 (Sample\#3) mm$^3$ were used for the heat transport measurements.
 Four silver wires were attached to the surfaces of the samples with silver paint, to let the heat flow in the $ab$-plane.
 Thermal conductivity was measured in a dilution refrigerator using a standard four-wire steady-state method, with two RuO$_2$ chip thermometers, which were $in$-$situ$ calibrated against a reference RuO$_2$.
 Magnetic field was applied out of the $ab$-plane.